 - d.
 City/state/country: Enter the location where the business is located.
 Do not use any abbreviations for State.

 7. Leave the default values for the Cryptographic service provider (Microsoft RSA SChannel Cryptographic Provider) and Bit length (1024), then click "Next."

-8. Enter a file name for the certificate file box, or click the browse button [...] to choose where you would like to save the request file.
+8. Enter a file name for the certificate file box, or click the browse button [...] to choose where you would like to save the requested file.

 9. Click "Finish."
-The CSR key is generated and saved in file (at location selected in step 8).
-You will need to use this key while ordering SSL Certificate from your provider.
+The CSR key is generated and saved in a file (at the location selected in step 8).
+You will need to use this key while ordering an SSL Certificate from your provider.